For Premiumisation & Humanisation treats, Applaws it’s all good.

 This is a very curious statement at complete odds with every other dog food company.
 Carbohydrates are plant sugars and are the main method that vegetables provide energy to the animals that consume it.
 Too much grain vegetable, meat or fat, will turn into fat.
 That isn’t the reason that we don’t recommend carbs for dogs.

 It begs the question of why the vegetables that they are replacing grains with are so much healthier?
 That is, veggies are also typically full of carbs.

 “Many dogs with cereal or grain related allergies have found relief with a cereal or grain free diet.”

-‘petfoodreviews’ goes over the ingredients list showed at the bottom of this article.
+‘petfoodreviews’ go over the ingredients list shown at the bottom of this article.
 They give the product a 4 out of 5 stars and say its one of the best in the supermarkets.

 Let’s review the dog food review, from a raw meat feeding perspective: